-Together with the Office of Environmental Stewardship, staff and the Columbus Green Team identify and implement projects to reduce impact on the environment through the city's influence.
+Together with the Office of Environment, city staff and the Columbus Green Team identify and implement projects to reduce impact on the environment through the city's influence.
 A sampling of these

 are described here and categorized by topic area: Green Building; Reduce, Reuse and Recycle; Renewable Energy; Resource Protection and Conservation; Transportation.